dagmawigebreyes/industry-quest/README.md

 Career Mode connects industry knowledge directly to recruiting preparation.

-Rather than focusing only on memorizing information, users practice **how to think through interview questions**, structure their approach, and apply relevant industry knowledge in recruiting scenarios.
+Rather than focusing only on memorizing information, users practice how to think through role-specific problems, structure their approach, and apply relevant industry knowledge in recruiting scenarios.

 ### 🗂️ Archive